 Educator, naturalist, entomologist.

-Born at Erith, England on 26 December 1876, he emigrated to Canada in 1894 where he began a life-long teaching career in Manitoba schools.
-After teaching at Pelican Lake School (1899) and Russell School (January to June 1903), at the invitation of Daniel McIntyre, he became Supervisor of Nature Study for Winnipeg schools and was later appointed Principal of Machray School (1904-1921), and finally Assistant Superintendent of Winnipeg public schools.
+Born at Erith, England on 26 December 1876, son of John Braithwaite Wallis and Charlotte Elizabeth Wallis, he emigrated to Canada in 1894 where he began a life-long teaching career in Manitoba schools.
+After teaching at Pelican Lake School (1899), Treesbank School (1899-1900), and Russell School (January to June 1903), at the invitation of Daniel McIntyre, he became Supervisor of Nature Study in the Winnipeg School Division and later served as Principal of Machray School (1904-1921) and finally Assistant Superintendent.
 He was President of the Manitoba Educational Association (1928-1929).

 1901 Canada census, Automated Genealogy.